 8. Tell students they are going to think about what makes a campaign successful by looking at materials from John F. Kennedy’s campaign.
 Direct students to explore the online exhibit The President’s Desk.

-9. On The President’s Desk, there is a Campaign Button that opens up a module on the 1960 campaign.
+9. In this exhibit, there is a Campaign Button that opens up a module on the 1960 campaign.
 Ask students to look at the different posters, buttons, stickers, and audiovisual clips of advertisements, speeches and debates to think about how Kennedy’s campaign presented Kennedy to the voters.
-This activity could also be conducted as a whole class with a student or the teacher guiding the class’s exploration of the web site.
+This activity could also be conducted as a whole class with a student or the teacher guiding the class’s exploration of the website.